-Residents in restricted parking streets are eligible for one Transferable Permit and an eligible applicant may apply for up to two Fixed Residential Parking Permits per residence.
+Residents in restricted parking streets are eligible for one free Transferable Permit and an eligible applicant may apply for up to two extra Transferable Residential Parking Permits per residence.

-An application for fixed permits will be assessed against the off street parking circumstances of the applicant as set out in paragraphs 6.28 - 6.33 of the Parking Policy(PDF, 153KB).
+An application for Transferable Permit T2 and T3 will be assessed against the off-street parking circumstances of the applicant as set out in paragraphs 6.28 - 6.35 of the Parking Policy.

 Type of Residential Parking Permits

 |Transferable Permit T1 - issued to all residents.

 ||Free of charge and valid for 2 years - one permit per residence.